INTRODUCTION

 Pre-pandemic, Nancy was sharing her love of poetry with 5th grade classrooms as an artist-teacher with Angels Gate Cultural Center.
 In 2018, she received a grant from the California Center for the Book to organize Community Conversations About the Arts with the Long Beach Public Library.
 She was also writing a literary events column for the Long Beach Post called “What’s Lit.”

-Nancy was selected as a PEN America Emerging Voices Fellow in 2015.
-In 2014, she collaborated on a poetry and music project called Face the Blaze with Blacksheep Music Productions.
+In 2014, Nancy collaborated on a poetry and music project called Face the Blaze with Blacksheep Music Productions.
 She also produced two anthologies on social justice topics through her small press project called Lucid Moose Lit.

 Nancy has performed poetry in diverse venues, from barber shops to pizza parlors to college campuses to art museums.
-She has had poems published in numerous journals and anthologies, including Radar Poetry, Confrontation Magazine, The Rusty Toque, and Stirring.
+She has had poems published in numerous journals and anthologies, including Salamander, Radar Poetry, Confrontation Magazine, The Rusty Toque, and Stirring.

 Alongside her work in the literary world, Nancy has completed Council I training for facilitators with the Center for Council.
 In 2021, she completed the Climate Corps Reality Training and served as the hub coordinator for Sunrise Long Beach from 2022-23.
 Over a decade of community activism, she has co-founded multiple nonprofit arts organizations, including the Long Beach Literary Arts Center.